 - Attestation that you’re a United States citizen or a lawfully admitted permanent resident

 - Attestation that the organization applying for verification is based in the United States and is legally permitted to run election ads in the United States

 You can apply for verification by submitting this application form (available in English only).
 You’ll be asked to complete the steps detailed above.

 Google will review your application and send you an email notification about your verification status within 5 business days.

 Keep in mind

-- If we find that you violate our election advertising or personalized advertising policy, or you’ve provided false information during the verification process, your verification will be revoked, and your account may be suspended.
+- If we find that you violate our election advertising policy, or you’ve provided false information during the verification process, your verification will be revoked, and your account may be suspended.

 - You’ll need to renew your verification periodically.
 You’ll receive an email notification when this verification is required.

 - Google may update these verification requirements at any time.

 How Google uses your information